ent/ent/doc/website/blog/2021-07-29-generate-a-fully-working-go-crud-http-api-with-ent.md

 ```

-3\. `elk` uses a not yet released version of Ent and some other thid party packages.
+3\. `elk` uses a not yet released version of Ent and some other third-party packages.
 To have the dependencies up to date run the following:

 ```shell
 go get -u github.com/masseelch/render